The ugrep file pattern searcher

 - hexdump all matches

-- hexdump with 8-bit binary patterns instead of Unicode character-based patterns (option -U)
+- hexdump 8-bit binary regex pattern matches instead of Unicode character-based patterns (option -U)

 - --hexdump=4a